0xsissN/shadow-store-go/README.md

 # Video Game Shadow Store

-This project aims to showcase the appearance of a web-based video game store and includes user functionality.
+This project aims to show the appearance of an online video game store and includes functionalities for the user.

 ## Features